Tomas-Studio/tjomas.co/README.md

 ## Security

-If you discover any security related issues, please email hello@tjomas.co or use the issue tracker.
+If you discover any security related issues, please email hello@tunjiolakunle.co or use the issue tracker.

 ## License